 When disputes arise, Andy has a strong track record of successful outcomes before state and federal courts and administrative hearing boards on matters such as Superfund cost recovery and contribution claims and Clean Air Act enforcement actions.
 Some of these lawsuits focus squarely on the interpretation of an environmental law.
 Others turn on the resolution of contract disputes, confidentiality claims or trade secret claims.

 In addition to compliance counseling and litigation, Andy regularly helps clients in other administrative and transactional settings.
 Andy guides clients responding to government information requests, such as requests under Section 114 of the Clean Air Act, Section 104(e) of CERCLA, and Sections 308 and 311 of the Clean Water Act.
 Andy advocates clients’ interests in administrative rulemakings, and he represents buyers, sellers and lenders in a variety of transactional settings, including transactions that are designed with the primary purpose of transferring environmental liabilities.

-Andy is a member of the firm’s Diversity Committee, co-chair of the Attorneys with Disabilities Subcommittee, and also serves as chair of the Veterans Subcommittee.
+Andy is a member of the firm’s Diversity Committee, chair of the Attorneys with Disabilities Subcommittee, and a former chair of the Veterans Subcommittee.